deegree/deegree3/README.txt

 = deegree 3 commons =

-This is the documentation for the deegree 3 commons module.
+This is a list of the dependencies of the deegree 3 commons module.

 @author last edited by: $Author: $
 @version $Revision: $, $Date: $